Anti-antisemitism in Germany

 Anti-antisemitism in Germany is the German state's institutionalised opposition to antisemitism, in acknowledgement of the murder of some six million Jews by the Nazi regime in the Holocaust.
 Anti-antisemitism has been described as "a defining marker of post-war German identity" and a commitment to supporting Israel is considered a Staatsräson, a fundamental principle guiding the German state's actions, a doctrine articulated by German Chancellor Angela Merkel in 2008.
 Following the 2015 European migrant crisis, the German federal government and most of Germany's states set up commissioners for fighting antisemitism.

-Controversially, the German government officially classifies the following as antisemitic: the Boycott, Divestment, and Sanctions movement, the accusation that Israel is committing the crime of apartheid against Palestinians, and the depiction of Israel as a colonial or settler-colonial entity.
 Many of those arrested and cancelled in Germany over allegations of antisemitism have been Jews critical of Israel's policies.

 Background and history

 According to Aleida Assmann, "the empirical history of evolving memory politics in postwar Germany and in recent times" is the key context for the emergence of institutionalised anti-antisemitism in the 21st century.

 In the decades after the war, Holocaust memory was largely confined to the survivors and their communities, a period described by Assmann as "the time when forgetting was prescribed ... by the postwar society and [German Chancellor] Adenauer’s Schlussstrich policy (drawing a line under the past).
 In the 1980s, this period was disrupted by the Bitburg controversy, sparked by U.S. President Ronald Reagan and German Chancellor Helmut Kohl's joint visit to a cemetery that also included graves of Waffen-SS conscripts, and the Historikerstreit ("historians' dispute").
+(Note: The German word Streit translates variously as "quarrel", "dispute", or "conflict".
+The most common translation of Historikerstreit in English-language academic discourse is "historians' dispute", although the German term is often used.)
 The latter was a dispute in the late 1980s in West Germany between conservative and left-of-center academics and other intellectuals about how to incorporate Nazi Germany and the Holocaust into German historiography, and more generally into German people's view of themselves – a key focus of debate being the extent to which the methods and ideologies that led to Auschwitz were not unique to Nazi Germany but had roots in earlier historical events, in particular the Stalinist Gulag system.

 In the wake of the Historikerstreit, the popularity of Holocaust memory peaked in the 1990s after the fall of Communism, and became central to Western historical consciousness as a symbol of the ultimate human evil.
 Genocide scholar A. Dirk Moses asserted that "the Holocaust has gradually supplanted genocide as modernity's icon of evil"; renowned German historian Wolfgang Benz described it as the "singularly most monstrous crime committed in the history of mankind".
 Holocaust education, designed to promote citizenship while reducing prejudice generally, became widespread at the same time.